brianhhuynh38/PackTravel/README.md

 2. **Cost Splitting for Uber/Lyft:** Introduce a feature that enables users to split the fare for ridesharing services like Uber and Lyft directly within the app.

-3.**Functionalities**: Cancel sent Request and Reject Ride request functionalities to be implemented
+3. **Functionalities**: Cancel sent Request and Reject Ride request functionalities to be implemented

 3. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.